Lipitor

 Indications/Uses

-Adjunct to diet for the treatment of patients w/ elevated total cholesterol (total-C), LDL-C, apo B, & triglycerides (TG) & to increase HDL-C in patients w/ primary hypercholesterolemia (heterozygous familial & nonfamilial hypercholesterolemia), combined (mixed) hyperlipidemia (Fredrickson types IIa & IIb), elevated serum TG levels (Fredrickson type IV), & for patients w/ dysbetalipoproteinemia (Fredrickson type III) who do not respond adequately to diet.
+Adjunct to diet for the treatment of patients w/ elevated total cholesterol (total-C), LDL-C, Apo B, & triglycerides (TG) & to increase HDL-C in patients w/ primary hypercholesterolemia (heterozygous familial & nonfamilial hypercholesterolemia), combined (mixed) hyperlipidemia (Fredrickson types IIa & IIb), elevated serum TG levels (Fredrickson type IV), & for patients w/ dysbetalipoproteinemia (Fredrickson type III) who do not respond adequately to diet.
 Reduction of total-C & LDL-C in patients w/ HoFH.
-Reduce the risk of fatal CHD & non-fatal MI, stroke, revascularization procedures & angina pectoris in patients w/o clinically evident CV disease, & w/ or w/o dyslipidemia, but w/ multiple risk factors for CHD (eg, smoking, HTN, diabetes, low HDL-C, or a family history of early CHD).
-Reduce the risk of non-fatal MI, fatal & non-fatal stroke, revascularization procedures, hospitalization for CHF, & angina in patients w/ clinically evident CHD.
-Adjunct to lifestyle changes (eg, proper diet & exercise) to halt the progression of atherosclerosis (total atheroma or plaque vol) in patients w/ CAD & other individuals who are at high risk for CV disease.
-Reduce the risk for CV disease in patients w/ diabetes w/ moderately decreased eGFR.
-Reduce the risk of major CV events including stroke in patients w/ clinically evident CHD & CKD not requiring dialysis.
-Reduce the rate of GFR decline & progression of CKD in patients w/ clinically evident CHD &/or diabetes w/ microalbuminuria.
-Adjunct to diet to reduce total-C, LDL-C, & apo B levels in boys & post-menarchal girls 10-17 yr w/ heterozygous familial hypercholesterolemia if after an adequate trial of diet therapy the LDL-C remains ≥190 mg/dL or LDL-C remains ≥160 mg/dL, & there is a +ve family history of premature CVD or ≥2 other CVD risk factors are present.
+Reduces the risk of fatal CHD & non-fatal MI, stroke, & revascularization procedures & angina pectoris in patients w/o clinically evident CV disease (CVD), & w/ or w/o dyslipidemia, but w/ multiple risk factors for CHD (eg, smoking, HTN, diabetes, low HDL-C, or a family history of early CHD).
+Reduces the risk of non-fatal MI, fatal & non-fatal stroke, revascularization procedures, hospitalization for CHF, & angina in patients w/ clinically evident CHD.
+Adjunct to lifestyle changes (eg, proper diet & exercise) to halt the progression of atherosclerosis (total atheroma or plaque vol) in patients w/ CAD & other individuals who are at high risk for CVD.
+Reduces the risk for CVD in patients w/ diabetes w/ moderately decreased eGFR.
+Reduces the risk of major CV events including stroke in patients w/ clinically evident CHD & CKD not requiring dialysis.
+Reduces the rate of GFR decline & progression of CKD in patients w/ clinically evident CHD &/or diabetes w/ microalbuminuria.
+Adjunct to diet to reduce total-C, LDL-C, & Apo B levels in boys & post-menarchal girls 10-17 yr w/ heterozygous familial hypercholesterolemia if, after an adequate trial of diet therapy, LDL-C remains ≥190 mg/dL or, LDL-C remains ≥160 mg/dL & there is a +ve family history of premature CVD or ≥2 other CVD risk factors are present.

 Dosage/Direction for Use

-Individualized starting & maintenance dose.
+Individualized starting & maintenance dose according to baseline LDL-C levels, goal of therapy, & patient response.
 Dose range: 10-80 mg once daily.
 Primary hypercholesterolemia & combined (mixed) hyperlipidemia 10 mg once daily.
 HoFH 80 mg.
-Co-administration w/ cyclosporine, telaprevir, tipranavir/ritonavir, or glecaprevir/pibrentasvir Max: 10 mg.
-Severe dyslipidemia Childn ≥10 yr 10 mg once daily, may be increased to 80 mg daily according to response & tolerability.
+Severe dyslipidemia Childn ≥10 yr Initially 10 mg once daily, may be increased to 80 mg daily according to response & tolerability.
 Adjustments should be made at ≥4 wk intervals.

 Administration